UP | HOME

 Morality (subjective)

-What a person believes is “right” and “wrong” according to their values.
+What a person thinks people should and shouldn’t do, i.e. what a person wants other people to do and/or how a person wants other people to behave, according to their values.
 Note that “morality” has many different definitions, so it is highly vulnerable to the Sapir-Whorf Effect.

 Morality (colloquial)

-The intersubjective consensus (within some group of people) of “right” and “wrong”, usually formed according to the collective values.
+The intersubjective consensus (within some group of people) of “right” and “wrong”, “good” and “bad/evil”, or what people should and shouldn’t do, usually formed according to collective values.
+Since what people consider to be morally right or morally wrong depends on morality, this is a circular definition, and hence a meaningless one.

 The conception that morality has a platonic realm that everybody should try to follow.
 This does not exist in reality.